The center develops a plan for the launch of the vaccine — TruthDive

 The center develops a plan for the launch of the vaccine

-New Delhi: From retired doctors and nurses to domestic guards and civil defense personnel and even volunteers from the Nehru Yuva Kendra Sangathans, the Center and state governments will leverage all available human resources for the smooth implementation of the largest vaccination campaign of the world against coronavirus disease (Covid-19).
+From retired doctors and nurses to domestic guards and civil defense personnel and even volunteers from Nehru Yuva Kendra Sangathans, the Center and state governments will leverage all available human resources for the smooth implementation of the world’s largest vaccination campaign against the coronavirus disease (COVID-19).

 Each vaccination site, according to official guidelines, would consist of at least three rooms and would require a number of staff to perform specific tasks.